-(i) Adverse reaction - any adverse event caused by a drug.

-- (ii) Suspected adverse reaction any adverse event for which there is a reasonable possibility that the drug caused the adverse event.
-For the purposes of IND safety reporting, "reasonable possibility" means there is evidence to suggest a causal relationship between the drug and the adverse event.
-Suspected adverse reaction implies a lesser degree of certainty about causality than adverse reaction. - (iii) Unexpected "if it is not listed in the investigator brochure or is not listed at the specificity or severity that has been observed; or, if an investigator brochure is not required or available, is not consistent with the risk information described in the general investigational plan or elsewhere in the current application, as amended.
-For example, under this definition, hepatic necrosis would be unexpected (by virtue of greater severity) if the investigator brochure referred only to elevated hepatic enzymes or hepatitis.
-Similarly, cerebral thromboembolism and cerebral vasculitis would be unexpected (by virtue of greater specificity) if the investigator brochure listed only cerebral vascular accidents.

-Unexpected, as used in this definition, also refers to adverse events that are mentioned in the investigator brochure as occurring with a class of drugs or as anticipated from the pharmacological properties of the drug, but are not specifically mentioned as occurring with the particular drug under investigation. - As sub-categories of "adverse events," adverse reactions and suspected adverse reactions may also be unexpected. - (iv) Serious Adverse Events (SAEs) An adverse event is considered "serious" if, in the view of either the investigator or sponsor, it results in any of the following outcomes: - (i) Death - (ii) A life-threatening adverse event, - (iii) Inpatient hospitalization or prolongation of existing hospitalization, - (iv) A persistent or significant incapacity or substantial disruption of the ability to conduct normal life functions, or - (v) A congenital anomaly/birth defect.
+- (i) Adverse reaction any adverse event caused by a drug. - (ii) Unexpected Adverse Event An adverse event is considered "unexpected" if it is not listed in the investigator brochure or is not listed at the specificity or severity that has been observed; or, if an investigator brochure is not required or available, is not consistent with the risk information described in the general investigational plan or elsewhere in the application or study materials provided to BRANY IRB. - (iii) Related An event is related to the research procedures if in the opinion of the principal investigator, it was more likely than not to be caused by the research procedures. - (iv) Serious Adverse Events (SAEs) An adverse event is considered "serious" if, in the view of either the investigator or sponsor, it results in any of the following outcomes: - (i) Death, - (ii) A life-threatening adverse event, - (iii) Inpatient hospitalization or prolongation of existing hospitalization, - (iv) A persistent or significant incapacity or substantial disruption of the ability to conduct normal life functions, or - (v) A congenital anomaly/birth defect.